Arau/hugo-docs-playground/layouts/partials/content/troubleshoot/pvc-pending-fail-to-dial.md

 ### Reason:
 For non CSI installations of StorageOS, Kubernetes uses the StorageOS API endpoint to communicate.
-If that communication fails, relevant actions such as create or mount a volume can't be transmitted to StorageOS, hence the PVC will remain in pending state.
+If that communication fails, relevant actions such as create or mount volume can't be transmitted to StorageOS, hence the PVC will remain in pending state.
 StorageOS never received the action to perform, so it never sent back an acknowledgement.

 In this case, the Event message indicates that StorageOS API is not responding, implying that StorageOS is not running.
 For Kubernetes to define StorageOS pods ready, the health check must pass.

 ### Assert: